cloudmesh/technologies/chapters/incomming/tensorflow.md

 tedious to follow all the steps and calculations.
 TensorFlow provides a visualization of data flow of all these calculation and steps within TensorBoard suite.
-In dataflow graph, the nodes are mathematical operations and connecting edges provides the details on the data transfered from one node to other node[@hid-sp18-520-TensorFlowboard].
+In dataflow graph, the nodes are mathematical operations and connecting edges provides the details on the data transferred from one node to other node[@hid-sp18-520-TensorFlowboard].